8 Best Sights in Wan Chai, Hong Kong

 Wan Chai

 The 19-story Hong Kong Arts Centre houses a branch of the Hong Kong Art School, several contemporary art galleries, interactive workshops, multimedia installations, art studios, a cinema, and performing arts venues.
 There are also a handful of eateries.
-The art hub has long been a longtime champion of up-and-coming artists, and its latest project is Comix Home Base on nearby Mallory Street.
+It has been a longtime champion of up-and-coming artists and diverse genres, and also operates the comic and animation hub Comix Home Base, on nearby Mallory Street.
 There are free guided tours every Wednesday and Saturday at 3 pm, lasting about 45 minutes.

 2 Harbour Rd., Hong Kong, Hong Kong